 On February 12, 2013, CN announced that it was suspending the feasibility study for the construction of the proposed new multi-user railway and the terminal handling facility.
-CN cited its view that current market realities have resulted in anticipated delays with mine development projects in and around the Labrador Trough and that mine construction schedules and diverging needs for each specific individual project would make it difficult to obtain the critical volumes of iron ore necessary to support the building of new rail and terminal infrastructure by CN.
+CN cited its view that market realities at that time had resulted in anticipated delays with mine development projects in and around the Labrador Trough and that mine construction schedules and diverging needs for each specific individual project would make it difficult to obtain the critical volumes of iron ore necessary to support the building of new rail and terminal infrastructure by CN.

-Pursuant to the agreement with CN, the Company had agreed to contribute \$1,000,000 towards the completion of the feasibility study; however, following the February 12, 2013 CN announcement the Company has subsequently had all of its funds contributed towards the feasibility study refunded.
+Pursuant to the Company's agreement with CN, the Company had agreed to contribute \$1,000,000 towards the completion of the feasibility study; however, following the February 12, 2013 CN announcement the Company received a refund of all funds it had contributed towards the feasibility study.